utap2/utap2/docs/rst/installation.rst

 PROXY_URL
-                        UTAP's URL if you are using proxy server.
+                        UTAP2's URL if you are using proxy server.
                         default: DNS_HOST:HOST_APACHE_PORT